-In Genesis 5:32 we see that Noah was 500 years old when he began to have his sons, Shem, Ham and, Japheth.
-When God appeared to Noah in Genesis 6:18 and instructed him to build the Ark, Noah’s sons were already alive.
+In Genesis 5:32, we see that Noah was 500 years old when he began to have his sons, Shem, Ham and, Japheth.
+Noah’s sons were already alive when God appeared to Noah in Genesis 6:18 and instructed him to build the Are.
 We then learn in Genesis 7:11 that Noah was 600 years old when the rains began to fall.

 Following Genesis 11 and the Tower of Babel, people haven’t tended to make it past 120 years, whereas they’d previously lived for hundreds of years.

 - Adam lived a lifespan of 930 years,

 - Kenan 910,

 - Mahalalel to 895,

 - Noah’s grandfather, Methuselah, lived for 969 years,

 In regards to Noah, Lamech prophesied,